tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 ### 1. Instructor Do: Welcome Class (5 min)

-In this activity, students will be introduced to conversational user interfaces (CUIs); they will learn how CUIs are disrupting financial services and what are the tools they will use to create a robo advisor.
+In this activity, students will be introduced to conversational user interfaces (CUIs); they will learn how CUIs are disrupting financial services and what are the tools they will use to create a robo-advisor.

-Welcome students back and explain that today, we will learn about conversational user interfaces, one of the coolest applications of natural language processing, explain to students that they will create a robo advisor with conversational capabilities by the end of the day.
+Welcome students back and explain that today, we will learn about conversational user interfaces, one of the coolest applications of natural language processing, explain to students that they will create a robo-advisor with conversational capabilities by the end of the day.

 Open the lesson slides and move to the _Conversational User Interfaces (CUIs) and Robo Advisors_ section, highlight the following:

-* On the early years of computing history, people used to communicate with computers using text interfaces and some non-human-friendly commands.
+* In the early years of computing history, people used to communicate with computers using text interfaces and some non-human-friendly commands.

 * Thanks to AI, and especially to the advances in natural language processing (NLP), we can communicate with computer systems using human language through conversational user interfaces via voice or text.